harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

    npm install --save-dev @truffle/hdwallet-provider
    ```

    Add harmony testnet configuration to `truffle-config.js` file.
-Also make sure to request some ONE token in the wallet so we can pay for transaction fees for smart contract deployment.
+Also make sure requesting some TestNet token (ONE) from [Harmony TestNet Faucet](https://faucet.pops.one/) to the wallet so we can pay for transaction fees for smart contract deployment.

    ```javascript
    const HDWalletProvider = require('@truffle/hdwallet-provider');